-This frozen hibiscus margarita is perfect for sipping in the sun in the springtime sunshine!
+This frozen peach hibiscus margarita is perfect for sipping in the springtime sunshine.
+Make yourself one this weekend!

 I know, the first day of spring is a few weeks off, but we’ve been having some peeks at spring weather here in Atlanta.
 Spring is my favorite season by far, because it means the end of shivering my way through winter and the start of sunshine, shorts, and porch-sitting with a tall, cold hibiscus margarita.